 The study area is located in the High Arctic Archipelago and contains both marine and terrestrial components.
-The boundaries of the study area are based on the NOGB leasing grids applied in the High arctic, under which exploration and production licenses may be issued.
+The boundaries of the study area are based on the NOGB leasing grids applied in the High Arctic, under which exploration and production licenses may be issued.
 The Sverdrup Basin (and Lancaster Sound) has the highest known oil and gas potential of the sedimentary basins of the Arctic Islands (Nunavut Planning Commission 2000) and it is expected that there is oil and gas potential on Melville Island and Bathurst Island (Sivummut Economic Development Strategy Group 2003).
-To date, no gas has been produced, and 321,470 m3 of oil has been produced from Bent Horn (Morrell, et al. 1995).
+To date, no gas has been produced, and 321,470 m3 of oil has been produced from Bent Horn (Morrell et al. 1995).

-The study area is located in the High Arctic Archipelago and contains both marine and terrestrial components.
-This report provides a summary of oil and gas activities and the history of exploration in the study area, and presents supporting information on the series of Valued Ecosystem Components (VECs) and Socio-economic Components (VSECs) presented in the web based geographic sensitivity analyses tool.
+This report provides a summary of oil and gas activities and the history of exploration in the study area, and presents supporting information on the series of VECs and VSECs presented in the PEMT.
 In addition to a rationale behind the sensitivity ranking for each VEC or VSEC, information is presented on general life history, key habitat requirements, sustainability factors, susceptibility to oil and gas activities, mitigation and comments on the certainty associated with the available data.
-The sensitivity layers are applied to the Northern Oil and Gas Branch's Leasing Grids, facilitating the preliminary identification of areas of high or low sensitivity among several VECs/VSECs, and corresponding high and low values of petroleum potential in the study area.
+The sensitivity layers are applied to the NOGB's Leasing Grids, facilitating the preliminary identification of areas of high or low sensitivity among several VECs/VSECs, and corresponding high and low values of petroleum potential in the study area.

-Four VECs and one VSEC were selected to represent the ecological and social components present in the study area.
-General life history, key habitat requirements, sustainability factors, susceptibility to oil and gas activities, mitigation and comments on the certainty associated with the available data (pertaining to the VECs and VSECs) are included.
-Oil and gas activities examined included exploration (seismic activities, exploration drilling), production (field development), transportation, and decommissioning and abandonment.
+Four VECs and one VSEC are selected to represent the ecological and social components present in the study area.
+General life history, key habitat requirements, sustainability factors, susceptibility to oil and gas activities, mitigation and comments on the certainty associated with the available data (pertaining to the VECs and VSEC) are included.
+Oil and gas activities examined include exploration (seismic activities, exploration drilling), production (field development), transportation, and decommissioning and abandonment.

-The VECs and VSECs selected for the High Arctic study area are:
+The VECs and VSEC selected for the High Arctic study area are: